 At the end of each semester, the school hosts a dinner where students can share their experiences, look back on the time spent in Montpellier, and exchange emails before saying au revoir.
-But before arriving at the dinner table, why not visit their site (only in French for the moment) www.centre-linguistique-montpellier.com or contact Mona Azzam at email@example.com.
-She personally makes an effort to get back to you within 48 hours to help you with any questions you may still have.
+But before arriving at the dinner table, why not visit their site or contact firstname.lastname@example.org.
+The school personally makes an effort to get back to you within 48 hours to help you with any questions you may still have.

 Magellangue's slogan?
 Language and culture go together.
 In fact, this school also operates as a travel agency, blending tourism, culture, and language study for a global approach to language study.
 Unique in Montpellier, Magellangue gives students a chance to taste French life, where learning the language complements learning southern France savoir vivre.

 With programs ranging from 1 to 15 days, Magellangue gives you the chance to marry language classes and a particular French passion, be it religious tourism, the Festival of Avignon, local history, or French gastronomy.
 And for younger learners aged 16 to 18, the school offers sportive programs and a chance to treasure hunt in the back country of the Hérault region, at the foot of the Cévennes.